 The majority of the Model United Nations participants will attend as a United Nations Member Country.
-Each country must be represented by 3-4 delegates and will present a Resolution in character of the assigned country.
+Each country must be represented by 3-4 delegates and will present a resolution in character of the assigned country.

-4 person teams are preferred, 2-3 is acceptable.
-We do not allow solo or 5 person GA teams.
+4 person teams are preferred.
+We do not allow 5 person teams.
+2 person teams are only allowed if there are not enough people to fill a full team.

 Students in this component will research their countries and write a resolution on any topic they deem important to their country and the international community.
 All resolutions will be heard during committees on the first night.
 Those ranking out of committee will either be heard in one of three General Assemblies on Saturday or the Plenary Session on Sunday morning.
+All Member Countries must also complete their country research and profile to be considered for awards.

 (NOTE: Students representing a Security Council Country as a Member Country will have no responsibilities with the Security Council at the conference.
 These delegations follow the same guidelines as a regular Member Country.)